It’s been a long time coming, but we’ll take those few inches of the fluffy white stuff!

 Read on for the details about these and other places to ski.

 One of the things that makes Boston a great place to live with kids is you don't have to travel far to find family outdoor activities.
 Whether you head to the ocean or the mountains, many of these destinations are perfect for day tripping.
 For skiing, Boston families have their choice of three local ski areas: Blue Hills, Nashoba and Wachusett.
-While a good snowstorm has yet to show up in the forecast for the 2011/2012 season, the mountains are making as much snow as they possibly can.
+While a good snowstorm can happen at any time, the mountains are making as much snow as they possibly can.
 Please be sure to check hours and conditions before heading out.
 Beginner and intermediate skiers will find that the terrain at these ski areas is manageable, and while advance skiers may find few challenges, the convenience and proximity more than make up for it.
 All offer numerous lesson, rental and ticketing options.
 Here's a rundown of the closest family ski centers near Boston.

 We're glad you're here at Mommy Poppins Boston, your free online resource for everything for families and kids in the greater Boston area.
 We'd love to hear from you with any questions or suggestions! — Tara and Audrey